Behemoth (2015 film): Synopsis

 Trucks run all the time in the field transporting raw coal to coke-making factories.
 Workers, soaked in black smoke and struck by wind, continuously take turns to mine.
 Their skin, due to long-term exposure to ore and sand, is pocked with red spots and black dust particles.

 Shifting from natural mining to industrial smelting, the camera moves to where the pollution is even more severe.
 But workers continue to endure the extreme working conditions and work day and night.
 As pointed out in the film, wealth accumulates elsewhere, but all living creatures who once inhabited the space have dispersed and the workers now living there are trapped in poverty.
 What’s left are the continuous explosions, smelting, atmosphere pollution, smog, and wasted water.

 Living in the long-term pollution, the workers’ health is threatened.
 Besides the smoke-lined eyes and covered skin on the surface, lung cancers developed within them.
 They cough, have difficulty breathing, and are on the verge of death.
 Immigrant workers seek help from the government, but their passive hard-working lives are destined to end in nearby graveyards.

 Sheep no longer roam there, replaced by statues in memory of the past herding lifestyle.
 All mining and smelting activities produce steel, which seems to be the building block of desire of a kind of paradise – the modern city.

 But the “paradise” is more like a castle in the air with few people actually living inside.
 Those who dedicated themselves to the production of steel, and the building of the massive uninhabited ghost cities, end up themselves only with death.

-The film concludes by inferring that workers and their activities are like the underlings of Behemoth, which itself is created by human beings for the desire for an illusory modern life that escapes the very people working to make it possible.
+The film concludes by implying that workers and their activities are like the underlings of Behemoth, which itself is created by human beings for the desire for an illusory modern life that escapes the very people working to make it possible.
 The consequences of such pollution are vast, which leaves many considerations for the viewers.